The 'Dry Drowning' Myth: What Parents Need to Know

 What Parents Should Watch For

-If your child is submerged and experiences any respiratory impairment as a result of that immersion, it’s vital to get your child checked by medical personnel.
+If your child is submerged and experiences any breathing difficulty, it’s vital to get your child checked by a medical provider.

 - Persistent cough